hartleybrody/flask-boilerplate/readme.md

 The first time you `cd` into the project directory, direnv will take a minute to set things up, including automatically creating a new virtual environment.
 It will use python3 since this is specified in the `.envrc` file.

+Note that while `.envrc` is initially provided for you, any configuration information you put in there should NOT be committed.
+Let's go ahead and remove it from git tracking.

+    git rm -r --cached .envrc

 Once it's done, install the essential libraries for this project.

     pip install -r requirements.txt